What Is Website Maintenance?

 But one crucial thing to remember is that keeping up with website maintenance is one of the most important parts of maintaining a healthy customer experience.

-If you don’t do it, then your site will become irrelevant in no time at all.
+If you don’t do it, your site will become irrelevant.
 And if you don’t keep up with security updates?
-Then bad guys will take advantage of those vulnerabilities and use them against you.
+Then, bad guys will take advantage of those vulnerabilities and use them against you.

 Now, here’s a quick look at why maintaining and updating your website is beneficial:

-• You might not realize it, but your website directly reflects your business’ quality.
+• You might not realize it, but your website reflects the quality of your business.
 Potential customers often make their first impression of you on your website.

-• If they see a cluttered or poorly-maintained site, they may decide that you aren’t professional or don’t care about your online presence.
+• If they see a cluttered or poorly maintained site, they may decide you aren’t professional or don’t care about your online presence.

 • A well-maintained website allows for a good customer experience because it’s easier to navigate, letting users find what they need quickly.